-When discarded the wrong way, cooking fat becomes one of the main contributors to blockages, which in turn will cause all sorts of problems for households and businesses alike.
-Once in the sewers, fats, oils, and grease — or FOG — will meet other objects (also wrongfully) flushed down the toilet to form huge masses that are as hard as concrete, and can reach miles-long sizes.
+When discarded the wrong way, cooking fat becomes one of the main contributors to blockages, which will cause all sorts of problems for households and businesses alike.
+Once in the sewers, fats, oils, and grease — or FOG — will meet other objects (also wrongfully) flushed down the toilet to form huge masses as hard as concrete and can reach miles-long sizes.

-These are the so-called “fatbergs,” a word that reimagines icebergs as if they were made out of, well, fat.
-Just like its frozen cousins, a fatberg keeps the majority of its body hidden so, at least at first, people will only see or feel its presence in a small way, without realizing there is a monster lurking underneath.
+These are the infamous “fatbergs,” a word that reimagines icebergs as if they were made out of, well, fat.
+Just like its frozen cousins, a fatberg remains mostly hidden, at least at first.
+Initially, you will only see its presence in a small way without realizing a monster lurking underneath.

-With time, however, these inanimate creatures bring several issues to both domestic and commercial customers, and they cost cities a lot of money.
-Think weeks-long removal procedures forcing road closures, or even interruptions in the water supply.
+However, with time, these inanimate creatures bring several issues to domestic and commercial customers, and they cost cities a lot of money.
+Think weeks-long removal procedures forcing road closures or even interruptions in the water supply.

 What is my part in this?

-The suggestion that a subterranean monster can be linked to a single holiday might sound like a stretch, but it is important to remember that Americans consume about 46 million turkeys during Thanksgiving.
-This considerable amount of meat will consequently result in a sizable amount of fat so the country would already be in trouble if half of this material got poured down the sink.
+The suggestion that a subterranean monster can be linked to a single holiday might sound like a stretch.
+Still, it is essential to remember that Americans consume about 46 million turkeys during Thanksgiving.
+This considerable amount of meat will result in a sizable amount of fat, so the country would already be in trouble if even half of this material ended up in the sewers.

-To make matters worse, the situation became critical this year due to the Covid-19 pandemic since the sewers had to start dealing with single-use masks and more products such as wet wipes, which came to be toilet paper substitutes thanks to the panic-buying that preceded lockdown in some places.
-Together, FOG and these “unflushables” tend to become huge headaches for cities to deal with.
+The situation became critical last year due to the Covid-19 pandemic.
+The sewer had to deal with masks and products such as wet wipes, which became toilet paper substitutes thanks to the panic-buying that preceded lockdown in some places.
+Together, FOG and these “unflushables” tend to become enormous headaches for cities to deal with.

-There are basically two ways of dealing with turkey fat, depending on how patient you are.
-The easiest one, if you don’t want to reuse this material or can’t recycle it, is to simply store it in a container until it cools down and then just throw everything away with common garbage.
+There are two ways of dealing with turkey fat, depending on how patient you are.
+Suppose you don’t want to reuse this material or can’t recycle it.
+In that case, the easiest one is to store it in a container until it cools down and then throw everything away with your regular garbage.
 Problem solved.

-You can also render the fat, separating it from everything else, and reuse it in other recipes — something that can take hours to do but is worth it for the results.
+You can also render the fat, separate it from everything else, and reuse it in other recipes — something that can take hours to do but is worth it for the results.
 In short, the process involves making a broth that should later be cooled down so that the fat will float to the surface and harden.
-The broth underneath can be frozen in containers, while the hardened fat — after being re-heated and filtered until there is no impurity left — is a good substitute in recipes that ask for butter or lard.
+Then, the broth underneath can be frozen in containers.
+At the same time, the hardened grease – after being re-heated and filtered until there is no impurity left – is a good substitute in recipes that ask for butter or lard.